XAdanM/XAdamM.github.io/content/posts/hitchhikers-guide-to-arch-linux.md

 "Your computer is probably a walking, talking malware target then.
 We don't get viruses on Linux.
 Hey, you're the one that got a virus from a comment someone posted on your YouTube video!"
 Aydyn jabs back.

 "Linux security is a myth.
-The kernel has an astronomical attack surface.
-Plus, it's GNU+Linux." interjects Bella Wender, out of nowhere.
+The kernel has an astronomical attack surface." interjects Bella Wender, out of nowhere.

-"No OS elitism guys!" yells Billiam from the other side of the room, "and Bella, since when did you become little Richard Stallman?
-I always knew you were little Einstein, but now little rms, too?"
+"No OS elitism guys!" yells Billiam from the other side of the room.

 "This isn't OS elitism!"
 Aydyn retorts, "Linux is just better!
 Just look around in this room: using Linux correlates with being a better programmer!
-Lalani uses Arch Linux, I use Void Linux, I don't even know what distro Bella uses—"
+Lalani uses Arch Linux, I use GNU Guix, I don't even know what distro Bella uses—"

 "Having an anime profile picture correlates with being a better programmer!"
 Bobert shouts, getting really annoyed at this point.